imliuyzh/lfs101x-notes/chapter7.md

 An absolute pathname begins with the root directory (`/`) and follows the tree, branch by branch, until it reaches the desired directory or file.
 A relative pathname starts from the present working directory.
 Relative paths never start with `/`.

-Multiple slashes (`/`) between directories and files are allowed, but all but one slash between elements in the pathname is ignored by the system.
+Multiple slashes (`/`) between directories and files are allowed, all but one slash between elements in the pathname is ignored by the system.
 For example, `////usr//bin` is seen as just `/usr/bin` by the system.

 For example, suppose you are currently working in `/home/fred` and wish to move to the `/usr/bin` directory: